WE TRAIN HARD

 The Y7 Mentorship Program focuses on real world teaching experience, breaking out of your comfort zone and stepping into the role of yoga teacher.
 During our six week Mentorship Program, you will be encouraged to move away from any self-limiting beliefs around teaching yoga and to move toward tackling any obstacles that are preventing you from being the best teacher you can be.

-Y7 is proud to expand its past partial scholarship and offer full scholarship opportunities for BIPOC folx towards our 200-hour teacher training.
-Scholarships are available to those who are involved in service within their community or have contributed to their community in a significant way, and will continue to share the practice of yoga through teaching.
+Y7 is proud to offer full scholarship opportunities for BIPOC folx in our 200-hour teacher training.
+Scholarships are available to those with financial need who are involved in service within their community and strive to share the practice and learnings of yoga through teaching.
+Y7 guarantees at least 1 scholarship recipient for every 10 students enrolled.

 This was a truly amazing program, studio and set of teachers.
 The gold standard in teacher training!